gsalomao/maxmq/docs/adr/003-use-mqtt-protocol.md

 Choosing the MQTT as the main protocol means that the MaxMQ must be compliant with the MQTT standards 3.1, 3.1.1 and 5.0.

-It must allow clients connect with the broker using standard TCP connections or through WebSocket.
+It must allow clients connect with the server using standard TCP connections or through WebSocket.
 The MaxMQ must also allow clients connect using encrypted connection (SSL/TLS), and must allow clients to authenticate using, at least, a simple username/password.

-The MaxMQ must allow the administrator to set MQTT parameters, to change the broker's behavior, when starting the broker and, if possible, to change them at runtime.
+The MaxMQ must allow the administrator to set MQTT parameters, to change the server's behavior, when starting the server and, if possible, to change them at runtime.